castaway/dbix-class-book/chapters/05-Further-queries-and-helpers.md

       having     => [ { 'post_count' => { '>=' => 1 } } ],
     });

-Note that we've added the `-as` argument to our `post_count` column.
-This is required to output the SQL `AS` keyword, which aliases the result of a function call or calculation.
-The alias can then be used in subsequent clauses, such as the `HAVING` clause.

 We get the SQL:

-    SELECT me.id, me.realname, me.username, me.password, me.email, count(posts.id) as post_count
+    SELECT me.id, me.realname, me.username, me.password, me.email, count(posts.id) AS post_count
     FROM users me
     LEFT JOIN posts ON me.id = posts.id
     GROUP BY me.id, me.realname, me.username, me.password, me.email
-    HAVING post_count <= 1
+    HAVING post_count <= ? : 1

-WARNING: If you get an error from your database here, and its Oracle or MS SQL Server, then you will need to use different code.
+WARNING: If you get an error from your database here, and it is an Oracle or MS SQL Server, then you will need to use different code.
 As these databases do not parse/run the SQL in order, the `post_count` alias is still unknown while parsing the `HAVING` clause.
 We need to repeat the